microsoft/cmd-call-graph/README.md

 # cmd-call-graph
-A simple tool to generate a call graph for Windows CMD (batch) files.
+A simple tool to generate a call graph for calls within Windows CMD (batch) files.

 It takes the input file as stdin and outputs the resulting file to stdout, outputting logs and errors to stderr.